estatewatch/estatewatch.github.io/content/limboestates/morriswalk.md

 Leaseholders wanting to take up a new home on the redeveloped estate will have to do so under a shared-ownership agreement - ie. paying rent on the unowned proportion.

+The estate [lay empty](https://www.fromthemurkydepths.co.uk/2020/04/14/woolwichs-morris-walk-estate-in-its-final-days/) for several years before it was demolished in 2021.

+As of November 2024, the first small phase of redevelopment is underway whilst the rest of the site site is boarded up.

 ---

 __Links:__